Our site is in soft launch as we enhance features and update content.

 Key Considerations for Your Sleeping Bag:

-• Teahouse Nights: Lodges on the Everest trail provide warm duvets, and are sufficient for summer/spring treks.
+• Teahouse Nights: Lodges on the trail provide warm duvets, and are sufficient for summer/spring treks.
 For winter, especially at higher altitudes, your sleeping bag is your primary source of warmth at night.

 • Protection: Always keep your sleeping bag in a waterproof stuff sack (even inside your duffel bag) to protect it from moisture.